-In this tutorial, I’ll show you how to add the Load More/Infinite Scrolling feature into your TableView/CollectionView very easy by using the scrollViewDidScroll, in TableView, and the willDisplay in CollectionView.
+In this tutorial, I’ll show you how to add the Load More / Infinite Scrolling feature into your TableView/CollectionView very easily by using the willDisplay method, in TableView, and CollectionView.

 TableView